Angry Video Game Nerd: Production

+Angry Video Game Nerd first became a viral phenomenon in 2006, after Craig Skistimas of Rooster Teeth began posting the videos on his website ScrewAttack.
+Angry Video Game Nerd videos were also available on video game news website GameTrailers.
 Rolfe's series received mainstream attention when his review of Teenage Mutant Ninja Turtles went viral on YouTube.
 In an article by writer Alex Carlson, he explained that before 2004, video gaming criticism was mostly reserved for the larger game magazines and websites.
 He went on to state that the opinions of the professional writers and journalists who were writing the reviews didn't entirely correspond to the opinions of the average gamers; and that "everyone with a webcam and Fraps can now become a critic and don a characterized mentality, spouting profanities at will without getting censored."
 Since then, the show has increased substantially in quantity, production value, and fandom.
 Rolfe began infusing various episodes with emphasis on homemade special effects and narratives.
-The first of these cinematic episodes was a review of the 1989 Friday the 13th game in October 2006, featuring expressive lighting and camera angles to emphasize its horror film-themed narrative in which the Nerd is attacked by Jason Voorhees for disliking the game.
-Later episodes have alternated from straightforward game reviews to those with a narrative focus resembling a documentary, with Rolfe pointing out information about the game or gaming console under review.
+The first of these cinematic episodes was a review of the 1989 Friday the 13th game in October 2006.
+To complement the episode's horror storyline—where Jason Voorhees assaults the Nerd for criticizing the game—Rolfe used different camera angles and lighting.
+Subsequent installments have fluctuated between standard gameplay critiques and narrative-driven episodes using a documentary style.
 When asked if the Nerd is going to make reviews in the current generation of video games, Rolfe replied that the "show is all about nostalgia," adding that he's "mostly a retro gamer."

-In late 2007, Rolfe halted the production of the series after suffering from a break in his voice.
-On March 17, 2010, he publicly announced that he was suffering from burnout as a result of stress from his constant work, and that the show would be entering a brief hiatus.
-The show was resumed a month later; however, only one episode was released each month, as opposed to two episodes per month due to Rolfe's other projects.
-In late 2011, Rolfe announced the show would be put out of production for a short while so he could work on the AVGN movie.
+In April 2010, Rolfe announced that he was suffering from burnout as a result of continuously making two episodes a month.
+This resulted in Rolfe cutting down to only making one episode each month.
+It also allowed Rolfe more time for other projects, including the Angry Video Game Nerd: The Movie.
+In September 2010, Rolfe announced the show would be put out of production for a short while so he could work on the AVGN movie.
 The show eventually resumed production in late summer 2012.
 Since then, he has self-released Nerd videos on his Cinemassacre website and YouTube account in a very sporadic manner in order to balance his personal life with the other projects he continuously works on.
 By 2013, the show garnered more than 900,000 subscribers and over 400 million views on YouTube.
-By 2014, Cinemassacre already had 1.5 million subscribers.
-Rolfe stated that the show "got popular right around when YouTube got popular."

-In January 2013, the YouTube channel was suddenly shut down due to claims of severe violations of YouTube's terms of service.
-YouTube later reinstated the channel.